AbdallahQoutbAli/Azure-Synapse-Analytics-For-Data-Engineers--Hands-On-Project/README.md

 # 3- Solution Architecture
 1. using Serverless SQL For Data Discovery
 2. made Data Virtualization by using External Data Sources and External Files Format For more Organization and make ETL less Complex
-3. made a Data Transformation to create USP , CETAS,and View to access Data, Remove unwanted columns, and Store pre-aggregated data
+3. made a Data Transformation to create USP , CETAS,and View to access Data, Remove unwanted columns, and Store pre-aggregated data <br>

 ![image](https://github.com/AbdallahQoutbAli/Azure-Synapse-Analytics-For-Data-Engineers--Hands-On-Project/assets/47276503/52a2d5ed-fb72-4ad1-92c4-a0ef020c717e)